-At the initial sector conference call, the first step will be for the sector to establish a sector liaison who will serve in that capacity throughout the nomination and ranking process.
-The sectors will then proceed to hold one or more meetings or conference calls to discuss process, identify potential nominees, and establish a list of nominated candidates.
-The list will include both individuals that the sector as a group has identified as nominees and who have agreed to be nominated, as well as individuals (if any) from entities within the sector that have been "selfnominated" by the entity.
-All nominated candidates should provide resumes and/or a narrative statement that describes their relevant qualifications, experience, and supporting background information.
+The sectors will then proceed to hold one or more meetings or conference calls to continue to discuss process, identify potential nominees, and ultimately establish a list of nominees.
+The list will include both individuals that the sector as a group has identified as nominees and who have agreed to be nominated, as well as individuals (if any) from entities within the sector that have been "self-nominated" by the entity.
+Each of the nominees should provide a resume that describes the individual's relevant background, experience, and supporting information.
+Each nominee should also prepare a short narrative statement that sets forth the individual's unique qualifications for participation on the Transitional Committee, including how those qualifications address the six general qualities identified below in Section 4.2.6 of this paper.

-By an established deadline, each sector will submit its complete list of nominees, together with supporting resumes and/or narrative statements, to the ISO assistant corporate secretary.
+By an established deadline, each sector will submit its complete list of nominees, together with supporting resumes and narrative statements, to the ISO assistant corporate secretary.
 The ISO assistant corporate secretary will then compile a master list of nominees that will be circulated to each sector for the ranking process.
-The sectors will then convene meetings or conference calls to establish a sector ranking for all of the nominees.
-These sector rankings will be submitted to the ISO assistant corporate secretary, who will compile the rankings for consideration by the ISO Board.
+The sectors will then convene meetings or conference calls to establish a sector ranking for at least the top twelve nominees.
+While sectors will be encouraged to establish individual rankings for all nominees, they will not be required to do so beyond the top twelve and instead will be permitted to rank the remaining individuals in tiers or other groupings if the sector does not believe that it has a sufficient basis to make distinctions at the individual level.
+These sector rankings and any tiers or groupings will be submitted to the ISO assistant corporate secretary, who will compile the rankings and any additional information for consideration by the ISO Board.